Pink Eye & Other Eye Emergencies

-- Eye infection
+- Eye infections

-- Foreign object stuck in the eye
+- Foreign objects lodged in the eye (treated at Aiken Richland)

 - Eye trauma

-- Scratch on the eye
+- Scratches on the eye

 - Sudden loss of vision in one or both eyes

-- Lost contact lens in the eye
+- A lost contact lens in the eye

 - Shattered eyeglass lenses